hyominchoi/PID_Controller/README.md

 3. I ran the simulator with the above initial parameters and ran the modified-Twiddle function with a throttle value of 0.2.
   * The algorithm updates one of three parameters **Kp**, **Ki**, and **Kd** every 200 data intake, or steps.
   * This modified Twiddle algorithm does not have a tolerance value.
 It keeps updating the parameters.
-4. I found out that the car's steering angle *osciallated* too much, which meant that the **Kd** had te be increased.
-Hence, I let **Kd = 0.3** and gradually increased the value over many iterations.
+4. I found out that the car's steering angle *osciallated* too much, which indicated the value of **Kd** was not large enough.
+Hence, I let **Kd = 0.3** and gradually increased the value.
 In addition, I let the update happens every 100 steps instead of 200 steps, to reduce the osillation frequency while calibrating.
-I let the simulator run for a while, monitoring the changes in parameter values.
+I ran the simulator many times, monitoring and updating the parameter values.
-5. Finally, I observed that **Kd** is stable around **60.0**.
+5. Finally, I observed that **Kd** is stable around **60**.
 Similarly, I observed that **Kp = 1.** and **Ki = 0.01**.
 --

 ## Dependencies